JaimeArboleda/nestedcvtraining/README.md

 pip install nestedcvtraining
 ```

+As usual, you need all libraries listed in requierements.txt

 ## Getting Started with nestedcvtraining

 This package has only one main entry point with many options.
 It has also one utility that may come in handy.